jjvanzon/Piano-Playing-Docs/methods/piano-motion-symbols.md

 These symbols aim to be a quite literal representation of body and motion, while still schematic and hopefully not ambiguous.

+Not all positions and motions might be equally useful for piano technique.
+This exposition may make less assumptions about what is best.
+It might be a more neutral display of what is possible with the body, for enhanced awareness of the body, rather than what is best for piano technique.

 ### Basic Elements

 These might be some of the basic elements used in this proposed notation.
 Combinations of basic elements may form specific meaning.